 (*) – section contains updated posts

-Over the years, I’ve given much thought to New York’s transportation infrastructure and how to improve it.
-While I mainly focused on subways, given my love of trains, I recently began thinking beyond the rails.
+Over the years, I’ve given much thought to transportation infrastructure in the New York metropolitan area and how to improve it.
+At first, I mainly focused on subways, given my love of trains.
+Recently, however, I began thinking beyond the rails.
 It’s no secret – NYC’s subway is in crisis.
 NY is always stuck in traffic.
 NY’s highways are a chief source of pollution and misery.
 Politicians blame bikes for car-caused congestion.

 So how do we fix all this?
 How do we get NY moving again post-pandemic, in a way that also achieves environmental justice for all?